aembke/fred.rs/README.md

 If callers are using ACLs and Redis version >=6.x they can configure the client to automatically authenticate by using the `username` and `password` fields on the provided `RedisConfig`.

-**It is required that the authentication information provided to the `RedisConfig` allows the client to run `CLIENT SETNAME` and `CLUSTER NODES`.** Callers can still change users via the `auth` command later, but it recommended to instead use the username and password provided to the `RedisConfig` so that the client can automatically authenticate after reconnecting.
+**It is required that the authentication information provided to the `RedisConfig` allows the client to run `CLIENT SETNAME` and `CLUSTER NODES`.** Callers can still change users via the `AUTH` command later, but it recommended to instead use the username and password provided to the `RedisConfig` so that the client can automatically authenticate after reconnecting.

 If this is not possible callers need to ensure that the default user can run the two commands above.
-Additionally, it is recommended to move any calls to the `auth` command inside the `on_reconnect` block.
+Additionally, it is recommended to move any calls to the `AUTH` or `HELLO` command inside the `on_reconnect` block.

 ## Redis Sentinel